vasujain275/basictodo/README.md

 # basicTodo

 A basic todo app with a backend built in Express.js, using MongoDB for the database, and vanilla JS, CSS, and HTML for the frontend.
+Live at - https://basictodo.onrender.com

 ## Overview